-Use the instructions on the Data Card and load the saved game provided to begin playing Champions of Krynn.
-Use these rules to answer questions during play.
+GATEWAY TO THE SAVAGE FRONTIER comes with a ready-made party that allows you to begin adventuring immediately.
+Use the instructions on the Data Card to load the saved game that has been provided and begin playing.
+Use these rules to answer any questions during play.